openstack-archive/networking-ovn/doc/source/refarch/refarch.rst

       name                : "as_ip6_90a78a43_b549_4bee_8822_21fcccab58dc"

-   In the above entries, the address set name include the protocol (IPv4 or IPv6, written as ip4 or ip6) and the uuid of the Openstack security group, dashes translated to underscores.
+   In the above entries, the address set name include the protocol (IPv4 or IPv6, written as ip4 or ip6) and the UUID of the Openstack security group, dashes translated to underscores.

 #.
 In turn, these new entries will be translated by the OVN northd daemon